rsfetch/rsfetch/README.md

 Note 2: I will attempt to add support for the set terminal font, but it looks like a lot of confusing work to get done.

 ### Requirements
-1. `lshw` for the GPU info.
-2. `pacman-contrib` for the separate package counts. ~~Will add an option soon to turn those off if you don't want to install it.~~ Option has been added.
+1. `pacman-contrib` for the separate package counts.
+Optional, spearate package counts are disabled by default.
-3. `mpd + mpc` for the music info.
+2. `mpd + mpc` for the music info.
 Completely optional, as music info is turned off by default.

 ### Installation
 I have prebuilt binaries in the releases tab for people who don't want to build from source, otherwise you can do this.